Chinese New Year is quite a celebration for the Chinese in Singapore. We usually…

 What Ingredients Do I Need for These Cashew Almond Cookies?

-You will need these few ingredients:
+You will just need these 5 ingredients:

 - Cake or Top Flour: We will be sifting the flour and icing sugar together.